ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 | Alternation Quality | 15% | Degree of pattern/depth alternation between waves 2 and 4 |
 | Channel Adherence | 15% | Whether price stays within projected channel boundaries |
 | Structure Completeness | 15% | How many expected waves are confirmed |

+Implementation note:
+- The default scoring is continuous, not binary.
+In particular, extension ratios are down-weighted when they drift outside preferred wave-3/wave-5 zones, which improves ranking separation between "acceptable" and "best-fit" scenarios.

 ### The ElliottConfidence Record